-4.12.
-Public Questions
+12. Public Questions

-- 128.1 A person resident in Norfolk, or who is a non-domestic ratepayer in Norfolk, or who pays Council Tax in Norfolk, may attend meetings of the Cabinet and, by giving two_three working days' notice, e.g. by 5.00 p.m. on the TuesdayWednesday preceding a Cabinet meeting on Monday, may ask any question on any matter in respect of Cabinet's delegated powers.
+- 128.1 A person resident in Norfolk, or who is a non-domestic ratepayer in Norfolk, or who pays Council Tax in Norfolk, may attend meetings of the Cabinet and, by giving two three working days' notice, e.g. by 5.00 p.m. on the TuesdayWednesday preceding a Cabinet meeting on Monday, may ask any question on any matter in respect of Cabinet's delegated powers.
 Eligibility to ask questions at Cabinet does not extend to County Council employees asking questions relating to their employment. - The number of questions which may be asked at a meeting will be limited to one per person (or one plus a supplementary) in any six-month period.
 Substantive questions are subject to a maximum word limit of 110 words.
 Substantive questions that are in excess of 110 words will be disqualified.
-Responses to the substantive questions will be given to the questioners in writing before the start of the meeting and copies of the questions and responses will be available to all in attendance and-on-the-County Council's website.
+Responses to the substantive questions will be given to the questioners in writing before the start of the meeting and copies of the questions and responses will be available to all in attendance and on the County Council's website.
 The responses to substantive questions will not be read out at the meeting.
 A questioner who asks only one substantive question will be entitled to ask a supplementary question and, if they do so, a response to it will be given orally by the Chair.
 Supplementary questions are subject to a limit of 75 words.
-If a response to a supplementary question cannot conveniently be given orally, a written answer will be sent to the questioner within 7 working days of the meeting. - 128.3 Public Question Time will be limited to 15 minutes in total.
+If a response to a supplementary questioner within 7 working days of the meeting. - 128.3 Public Question Time will be limited to 15 minutes in total.
 If the questioner is not present at the meeting or if any questions remain unanswered within that timescale, a written response will be sent to the questioner within 7 working days of the meeting.

-5-13.
-Conduct of meetings
+13. Conduct of meetings